If there’s one thing I’ve learned in my years as a landlord, it’s that good returns follow good tenants.

 Avoid signing a lease with applicants who have been evicted in the last five or ten years.

-Start with a free tenant background check to start the process, and you can use our landlord app to run any or all of the tenant screening reports above.
+Nearly 90% of landlords reported checking previous evictions, income, job and rental history, credit scores, and criminal backgrounds when making tenant decisions—so you should, too.
+Start the process with a free tenant background check, and you can use our landlord app to run any or all of the tenant screening reports above.

 Why Landlords Should Interview Prospects Before Collecting a Rental Application in California?

-Tenant screening is a process.
-It takes time.
-But if you use pre-screening to your advantage, you can save yourself time down the road by not moving forward with tenants who are not a good match.
+The rental application, including tenant screening, takes around 24 to 72 hours (1 to 3 days).
+It surely is a lot of work, but if you use pre-screening to your advantage, you can save time by not proceeding with tenants who are not a good match.

 Pre-screening helps you eliminate any candidate who doesn’t fit your surface-level criteria.
-This kind of criteria can be easily determined during an initial conversation.
-For example, you should find out if a prospective tenant has a pet or smokes.
+These criteria can be easily determined during an initial conversation.
+For example, you should determine if a prospective tenant has a pet or smokes.

-If you don’t ask the right questions during pre-screening, you end up wasting your time.
-The later stages of tenant screening, including the rental application, reaching out to references, and analyzing a credit and background check, should be reserved for tenant leads who have a high chance of being qualified.
+You will waste your time if you don’t ask the right questions during pre-screening.
+The later stages of tenant screening, including the rental application, reaching out to references, and analyzing a credit and background check, should be reserved for tenant leads with a high chance of being qualified.

 • Why are you moving?